ilya0/Assets-IO_A1_ApplicationArbitrage/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+This application will not run unless a blockchain

 ![](A1_Screenshots/Frontend.png)

 ## Pages